Nguyễn Văn Bảy

-Nguyễn Văn Bảy (born in February 2, 1936 – September 22, 2019), was a Vietnamese jet fighter ace for the Vietnam People's Air Force (North Vietnamese Air Force) during the Vietnam War.
-Piloting a MiG-17F while assigned to the 923rd Fighter Regiment, Bay claimed 7 aerial combat victories while engaged against aircraft of the USAF and USN: 2 F-8s, 1 F-4B, 1 A-4C and 1 F-105D.
+Nguyễn Văn Bảy (born on February 2, 1936 – September 22, 2019), was a Vietnamese jet fighter ace for the Vietnam People's Air Force (North Vietnamese Air Force) during the Vietnam War.
+Piloting a MiG-17F while assigned to the 923rd Fighter Regiment, Bảy claimed 7 aerial combat victories while engaged against aircraft of the USAF and USN: 2 F-8s, 1 F-4B, 1 A-4C and 1 F-105D.
 Of the 7 claimed victories, 5 are acknowledged by American documents.
-Of 16 VPAF (North Vietnamese) aces during Vietnam War, only Bay, Luu Huy Chao, and Le Hai solely flew MiG-17s.
+Of 16 VPAF (North Vietnamese) aces during Vietnam War, only Bảy, Lưu Huy Chao, and Le Hai solely flew MiG-17s.
 He authored the famous saying "In Vietnam, you meet heroes wherever you go".

 Background

-Nguyen Van Bay was born in 1937 in a place nowadays Sa Đéc City, Đồng Tháp Province.
+Bảy was born in 1937 in present-day Sa Đéc City, Đồng Tháp Province.
 He was the seventh of 11 children.
-At the age of 16, Bay went North to join the army to fight against the French during the First Indochina War (aka the French Indochina War).
+At the age of 16, Bảy went North to join the army to fight against the French during the First Indochina War (aka the French Indochina War).
 When the war ended in 1954, Vietnam was temporarily divided into two states along the 17th Parallel; North Vietnam and South Vietnam.
-Bay chose to stay in the North, at which time he lost all contact with his family.
+Bảy chose to stay in the North, at which time he lost all contact with his family.

-In 1962, Bay volunteered for flight training and was among the first pilot trainees sent to train in the People's Republic of China.
+In 1962, Bảy volunteered for flight training and was among the first pilot trainees sent to train in the People's Republic of China.
 As he told it, he "went from the bicycle to the airplane with no stop in between."
 He learned to drive a car only long after he began flight training.

-Bay and the other trainees started with Yak-18s, then moved on to MiG-15s, finally graduating to the MiG-17s.
+Bảy and the other trainees started with Yak-18s, then moved on to MiG-15s, finally graduating to the MiG-17s.
 Similar to U.S. pilots, the North Vietnamese usually flew 200 hours in training before going into combat.
-Bay's training took four years, successfully completing his training in January 1966.
+Bảy's training took four years, successfully completing his training in January 1966.

 Vietnam People's Air force

-Bay began his combat aviation career with the 910th Air Training Regiment in Vietnam in 1959, and started MiG-17 training in China in the early 1960s.
-Bay returned to Vietnam for combat duty with the 921st Fighter Regiment, but scored his first aerial victory with the 923rd Fighter Regiment in April 1966 during the early part of the U.S.-involved Vietnam War; Bay was awarded the coveted Hero of the Vietnamese People's Armed Forces medal on 1 January 1967.
+Bảy began his combat aviation career with the 910th Air Training Regiment in Vietnam in 1959, and started MiG-17 training in China in the early 1960s.
+Bảy returned to Vietnam for combat duty with the 921st Fighter Regiment, but scored his first aerial victory with the 923rd Fighter Regiment in April 1966 during the early part of the U.S.-involved Vietnam War; Bảy was awarded the coveted Hero of the Vietnamese People's Armed Forces medal on 1 January 1967.

 Note: The following aerial engagements do not match with the number of aircraft he shot down, according to the United States Air Force.
 The aircraft he shot down as claimed by the USAF are 2 F-8s, 1 F-4B, 1 A-4C and 1 F-105D.
 In addition, the following engagements suggest that he shot down 8 aircraft even though he is credited with 7.
 Nevertheless, the following aerial-combat victories listed, at the very least, include all the kills acknowledged and credited to Nguyễn Văn Bảy by the VPAF: